robert-gruner/studious-puddle/README.md

 # Functionality
 ## Database
-- Schema: TODO Create a database schema to store the pets, pet stores and users.
+- Schema: Create a database schema to store the pets, pet stores and users.
 - `Redis` serves as cache for JSON/NoSQL data
+> Server requires a running Redis instance at port 6379

 ## API Implementation
 - use OpenAPI v3